-Dylan Cook is a student at the University of Pennsylvania where he studies English, with a concentration in creative writing, and Biology.
-He often reads and writes, and when he’s not doing either of these things, he can be found working in a lab, lost in the woods somewhere, or at [email protected].
+Dylan Cook is a recent graduate of the University of Pennsylvania, where he studied creative writing and biology.
+He’s often reading and writing, and when he’s not doing either of these things, he can be found working in a genetics lab, lost in the woods somewhere, or at [email protected].

 PLENTY OF FISH by Dylan Cook Matt felt the morning dew jump against his legs as his feet flattened the seagrass in his way.
 He had his fishing pole slung over his shoulder like a bindle and his tackle box swinging at his side.
 The sun had crested over the ...
 Read the full text